 We believe that all of our directors are qualified for their positions and each brings a benefit to the board.
 Messrs.
 Kelpfish and Wiernasz, as our officers, are uniquely qualified to bring management's perspective to the board's deliberations.
-Mr. Gold, with his lengthy career working for broker/dealers, bring a "Wall Street" perspective and Mr. Schmulen, with his private equity experience, and Messrs.
+Mr. Gold, with his lengthy career working for broker/dealers, bring a "Wall Street" perspective and Messrs.
+Schmulen and Gramm, with their private equity experience, and Messrs.
 Cohn and Polinsky, with their prior history of being executives and directors of other companies, bring a well-rounded background and wealth of general business experience to our board.
 Mr. Pappas, brings both his investment and corporate finance background and food industry experience to the board.